Explorer Hut

 Provisions on Site

 An extra mattress, two small trestle seats, a pot, pan, a billy, a teapot, a broom, a spare broom handle, three plastic plates, an axe, two galvanised buckets, a plastic bucket, a small coal shovel, a hearth brush and some rat poison.
 There is a paint tray, roller and extension, a large and a small paintbrush.
-There is a small quantity of Tech-screws, some Janola, white top coat paint (5 litres), water-based white primer (10 litres), water-based white (8 litres), Exterior Orange (3.5 litres) a scrubbing brush There are two spare louvre panes under the bunk.
+There is a small quantity of Tech-screws, some Janola, white topcoat paint (5 litres), water-based white primer (10 litres), water-based white (8 litres), Exterior Orange (3.5 litres) a scrubbing brush There are two spare louvre panes under the bunk.
 Under the Hut are the bits of cladding and roofing iron that were removed in the renovations.